IRS TAX DEBT & BANKRUPTCY

 Regardless of the initial due date, if you file for and receive an extension of time in which to file your taxes, the due date falls on the day the extension expires.

-Example: Jill’s income taxes were due on April 15, 2013.
+Example: Jill’s income taxes were due on April 15, 2023.
 Jill did not get an extension.
-However, she did not get around to filing her tax forms until June 1, 2014.
-If Jill wants to discharge her 2012 taxes, she cannot file for bankruptcy until June 1, 2016 (two years from the date she filed her taxes AND more than three years from the date the taxes were due).
+However, she did submit her tax forms late on June 1, 2023.
+If Jill wants to discharge her 2023 taxes, she cannot file for bankruptcy until two years from the date she filed her taxes AND more than three years from the date the taxes were due.

 What if you did not file?
 If you did not file an income tax return in a given tax year, any taxes assessed by the IRS for that year are not dischargeable. §523(a)(1)(b)(i).
-I sometimes see clients whose taxes would have been dischargeable, if only they had filed their tax forms.
-If their tax debt is significant, I may advise them to go ahead and file the tax forms, then wait to file for bankruptcy.
+We sometimes see clients whose taxes would have been dischargeable, if only they had filed their tax forms.
+If your tax debt is significant, we may advise you to file your tax forms and wait to file bankruptcy.

 Quick Point: If the IRS files a return on your behalf, it is not considered a filed return for the purposes of this rule.
 You must still file a tax form for that year.